siddhantshr/hyena-api.py/README.md

 ## ❓| Hyena API

-*The Hyena API is an API made by Donut#4427 for stuff like:*
+_The Hyena API is an API made by Donut#4427 for stuff like:_

-* Chatbot
+- Chatbot
-* NSFW
+- NSFW

-*To use the Hyena API you can visit [this page](https://www.hyenabot.xyz/api).
-And to get more info on it you can visit the [Docs!](https://docs.hyenabot.xyz/)*
+_To use the Hyena API you can visit [this page](https://www.hyenabot.xyz/api).
+And to get more info on it you can visit the [Docs!](https://docs.hyenabot.xyz/)_

-*And to see how the hyena-bot works and test it out visit the official [Discord server](https://discord.gg/QePftyb2kN)!*
+_And to see how the hyena-bot works and test it out visit the official [Discord server](https://discord.gg/QePftyb2kN)!_

 ## Installing

 ### **Python 3.8 or higher is required**

 To install the library use the following commands:

 ```
-To be filled
+pip install hyena-api.py
+# or
+pip install hyena-api.py==version
 ```

 To install from the master branch do this:

 ```
 $ git clone https://github.com/AHiddenDonut/hyena-api.py.py hyena-api
 $ cd hyena-api